- Argus Industries

 Motor Coach Industries is the number one supplier of tour, charter and line hail coaches in North America.
 On this tour, you will see the complete manufacturing cycle from parts manufactured to fully operational coach.
 You will hear how MCI continues to change with a focus on employees, customers and community.
 The tour will highlight how Kaizen events are helping make employees lives easier and safer.
 It will also include the Laser / Welding areas showing the development of kitting and one piece flow.

 StandardAero offers extensive manufacture, repair and overhaul (MRO) services for business aviation, commercial aviation, military and industrial power customers in more than 80 countries around the world.
-For almost thirty years, StandardAero has applied and refined its approach to business redesign, with 160 LEAN Cellular transformation programs todate, achieving sustained STEP-change (TM) performance gains.
+For almost thirty years, StandardAero has applied and refined its approach to business redesign, with 160 LEAN Cellular transformation programs to date, achieving sustained STEP-change (TM) performance gains.
 Through these transformations, StandardAero has driven improvements in turn time, labor efficiency and product quality to industry-leading performance levels.
-On this tour, you will see the MRO flow of the GE CF34/CFM56 aero engine that includes visual electronic production/tracking boards, line balance and systems that improve processes based on the "voice of our customer".
+One example of this is our SACS Canada Component facility which suffered from a huge fire in the fall of 2014.
+On this tour, you will see extensive use of visual systems, cellular design, point-of-use materials, electronic production/tracking boards, 5S, line balance and systems that improve the process based on the “voice of the customer”.

 Applying LEAN Principles in the service sector